Soviet citizenship law

-Soviet nationality and citizenship law controlled who was considered a citizen of the Union of Soviet Socialist Republics, and by extension, each of the Republics of the Soviet Union, during that country's existence.
-The nationality laws were only in rough form from about 1913 to 1923, taking more definite form in 1924.
-There were several major changes in the nationality law, especially in 1931, 1938, and 1978.
+Soviet citizenship law controlled who was considered a citizen of the Union of Soviet Socialist Republics, and by extension, each of the Republics of the Soviet Union, during that country's existence.
+The citizenship laws were only in rough form from about 1917 to 1923, taking more definite form in 1924.
+There were several major changes in the citizenship law, especially in 1931, 1938, and 1978 and 1990.
 Soviet law originally expanded the bounds of jus sanguinis and citizenship by residence more than was common among European countries, before tending to gradually retract from that over time.
 Soviet citizenship law was also used as a political tool to expand the number of Soviet citizens globally, increase military conscription pools, and punish dissenters or even entire ethnic groups.
+A Soviet citizen was entitled to a Soviet passport.

 Early situation on citizenship

-After the Russian Revolution, between 1917 and 1923, citizenship and nationality questions were subject to the control of various bodies in the "numerous independent and semi-independent republics and regions."
+After the Russian Revolution, between 1917 and 1923, citizenship questions were subject to the control of various bodies in the "numerous independent and semi-independent republics and regions."

-Earlier leaders did not focus on nationality law, because they believed that an ongoing worldwide Communist revolution would eventually join all person on the world into one larger Communist citizenship.
+Earlier leaders did not focus on citizenship law, because they believed that an ongoing worldwide Communist revolution would eventually join all person on the world into one larger Communist citizenship.

 The 1918 constitution of the Russian SFSR did not draw a clear distinction between citizens and non-citizens, instead simply extending rights of Russian citizens to non-citizens within the Russian Republic.

 While residents of the Russian Empire were initially welcomed by the government to return, after the Russian Civil War, the Bolshevik party leadership engaged in mass denaturalization of Russians who had left.

 The 1923 USSR constitution established a single uniform USSR citizenship for all citizens of the SSRs.

 It was not until October 29, 1924 that the first comprehensive citizenship laws or regulations came into effect in the USSR, making it difficult to determine citizenship status until then.

 The first comprehensive Soviet law on citizenship, in 1924, established USSR citizenship, status of foreigners, citizenship at birth, citizenship effect on children of their parents, and naturalization.
 A 1930 revision modified a few details.
 It also greatly expanded the power to denaturalize citizens.